Code of Conduct

 Fort Smith, AR 72917

-“The Network” is a company whose primary business is to provide and maintain employee-reporting programs for other companies, such as ArcBest Corporation and its subsidiaries.
-Because “The Network” is completely independent of ArcBest Corporation, confidentiality and anonymity of information reported can be maintained, if requested by the employee.
-Calls to “The Network” are reported to the Company’s Chief Executive Officer, General Counsel and Chief Internal Auditor, and in some cases, to the Chairman of the Company’s Audit Committee.
+EthicsPoint is a confidential reporting tool created by NAVEX Global, a company that provides and maintains employee-reporting programs for other companies, such as ArcBest Corporation and its Subsidiaries.
+Because NAVEX Global is completely independent of ArcBest Corporation, confidentiality and anonymity of information reported can be maintained, if requested by the employee.
+Calls and online reports to EthicsPoint are reported to the Company’s Chief Executive Officer, Chief Legal Officer and the Vice President – Internal Audit and the Chairman of the Company’s Audit Committee.

 3. How Will Inquiries and Complaints be Investigated